NorthskySocial/invite-code-manager/README.md

 ## Overview
 Backend Application that acts as a middleman to manage invite codes.
 Purpose is to avoid having to share the admin password for the PDS with many users

+## What Needs Work
+- Proper error handling
+- Reorganize code to clean up
+- Much more